 The Group was acquired by Premia Holdings Ltd, a Bermuda based legacy reinsurance group ("Premia") with effect from 28 August 2020 following the acquisition of B D Cooke Investments Limited.
-PUKH2, an intermediate holding company within the Premia group and the top holding company within the UK, was the acquisition vehicle.
-A process of integration of its operations into Premia's operations in the UK has been in progress during 2021 and will continue in 2022.
+PUKH2, an intermediate holding company within Premia was the acquisition vehicle.
+A process of integration of its operations into Premia's operations in the UK begun in 2021 and has continued in 2022.
 This includes moving to a shared service operating model for many aspects of the Group's operations.
 The integration process benefits the Group by allowing access to greater economies of scale and improved business resilience.
-During the year the staff and operations of the business transferred to Premia's UK office in Minster Court, London, and the former head office of the Group in Orpington was closed.
+The staff and operations of the business have transferred to Premia's UK office in Minster Court, London, and the former head office of the Group in Orpington was sold.

 The lead firm of the Group, Dominion, has been in run off since 1994.
 The principal activity of the Group since that date has been the management, processing and settlement of general insurance liabilities arising from the business underwritten prior to 1994.
 The majority of this business was underwritten as part of the B.D.Cooke underwriting pool.
 The Group's outstanding gross exposure relates primarily to long tail US asbestos and pollution liabilities.
-During the year to 31 December 2021 the Group continued with this activity.
+During the year to 31 December 2022 the Group continued with this activity.